 The Company of Communicators (“the Company”) is a membership organisation based in the City of London which supports fellowship, charitable giving and educational activities.
 The Court of the Company is the data controller, which means that the Court decides how your personal data is processed and for what purposes.
 The Company has taken the appropriate and necessary steps in order to protect the privacy of your data as members of the Company.
-We will only use the information that we collect about you lawfully and in accordance with the Data Protection Act 1998 and the General Data Protection Regulation.
+We will only use the information that we collect about you lawfully and in accordance with the Data Protection Act 1998 and (from 25th May 2018) the General Data Protection Regulation.
 Members’ and employees’ data will only be held and processed for the purposes of managing and documenting their relationship with the Company.
 We will not share your information for marketing purposes with any other organisation, except where you have given express consent to the contrary.

 How will we use the information about you?